opendatasoft/ods-documentation/source/manage_domain/mapbox_integration.rst

     .. image:: mapbox__integration--fr.png
        :alt: Configuration de l'intégration Mapbox

-You can then go on the *Customization* tab and configure new *Custom tiles*: you will be able to select one of Mapbox's default styles, or choose "Custom" to enter the MapID of a map you created on Mapbox.
+Below the Mapbox integration token, you will be able to select one of Mapbox's default styles, or choose "Custom" to enter the MapID of a map you created on Mapbox.

 .. ifconfig:: language == 'en'